metacpan/metacpan-cpan-extracted/distros/G/Geo-Coder-Free/README.md

 Takes one optional parameter, openaddr, which is the base directory of the OpenAddresses data downloaded from [http://results.openaddresses.io](http://results.openaddresses.io).

+The database also will include data from Who's On First [https://whosonfirst.org](https://whosonfirst.org).

 Takes one optional parameter, directory, which tells the library where to find the MaxMind and GeoNames files admin1db, admin2.db and cities.\[sql|csv.gz\].